ISO-revision

 Bureau Veritas conducts LCAs based on the international standards in the ISO 14040 series.
 We can help assess whether an LCA is right for you.

-What does this mean for your ISO 14001:2015 certificate?
+What does the revision mean for your ISO 14001:2015 certificate?

 A new certificate does not require a new management system – you simply need to adapt and document your changes.